Wei Yan (biologist): Awards and Publications

-Dr. Yan has published >165 research articles, reviews, and book chapters, which have garnered >14,000 citations with h-index at 68 as of December 2024 according to Google Scholar.
+Dr. Yan has published >165 research articles, reviews, and book chapters, which have garnered >15,000 citations with h-index at 70 as of February 2026 according to Google Scholar.
 His work has appeared in high-impact journals, including Nature Genetics, Nature Cell Biology, Nature Reviews Genetics, Nature Communications, PNAS, Cell Research, Developmental Cell, Genome Biology, EMBO, and Development.

 Dr. Wei Yan's research excellence has been recognized with numerous prestigious awards, including the 2009 Society for the Study of Reproduction (SSR) Young Investigator Award, the 2012 American Society of Andrology (ASA) Young Andrologist Award, the 2013 Nevada Healthcare Hero Award for Research and Technology, the 2017 University of Nevada, Reno Outstanding Researcher Award, the 2018 SSR Research Award, the 2020 Nevada System of Higher Education Regents' Research Award (mid-career), the 2023 SSR Distinguished Fellow recognition, and the 2025 Distinguished Andrologist Award.

 Dr. Yan was also named a University of Nevada, Reno Foundation Professor in 2016, the highest honor the university bestows upon its faculty, and elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2017.
 In 2025, he was elected into the Washington State Academy of Sciences (WSAS).

 Service and Leadership

-Dr. Yan's mentorship and leadership are as impressive as his research achievements.
-Over the past 16 years, he has mentored six junior faculty members, trained 16 postdoctoral fellows, and 27 graduate students, contributing significantly to the development of the next generation of scientists.
+Over the past 16 years, he has mentored six junior faculty members, trained 16 postdoctoral fellows, and 27 graduate students, contributing to the development of the next generation of scientists.